 Open neck surgery versus minimally invasive procedures

-Of course, there are other differences between minimally invasive neck surgery and open neck surgery besides hospitalization.
+Of course, there are other differences between minimally invasive neck surgery and traditional open neck surgery besides hospitalization.
 Here is a breakdown of the contrasts between the two:

 - Open neck operation – requires a large incision in the throat or neck, removal of a large portion of spinal anatomy, insertion of metal stabilizing hardware, integration of bone graft material, and cutting of muscle and other soft tissue.